aggrawal-ankur/gitbook/content/docs/low-level-architecture/mem-alloc/primitive-types.md

 ---
-description: >-
+title: Primitive Types
+weight: 2
+---

 We have 4 primitive data types: char, int, float, double.
 But we will take `int` as reference.
 Rules are same for others.
----

-# Primitive Types

 _**27, 28, 29, 30 August 2025**_